Supersymmetric properties of one-dimensional Markov generators with the links to Markov-dualities and to shape-invariance-exact-solvability: Diffusion processes in terms of the probability and the current

-is the most well-known since these B.C. are compatible with the equilibrium steady state $P_{eq}(x)$ associated to vanishing steady current $J_{eq}=0$ (detailed-balance).
+that can lead to a normalizable equilibrium steady state $P_{eq}(x)$ associated to vanishing steady current $J_{eq}=0$ (detailed-balance).
 Note that the terminology 'vanishing-current B.C.' is useful to describe together the case of 'reflecting boundary conditions' when the diffusive particle is really able to reach the boundaries at the finite positions $x_L$ and $x_R$, and the cases when the boundaries $x_L$ and $x_R$ are infinite, or finite but cannot be really reached by the diffusive particle as a consequence of the specific forms of the force $F(x)$ and of the diffusion coefficient $D(x)$.